emilieanthony/dentistimo-documentation/README.md

  ### Quality of service

-The components in the backend of this system use a QOS level 1 since we want to guarantee that the message is delivered at least once
+The components in the backend of this system use a QOS level 1 since we want to guarantee that the message is delivered at least once.

  ## Technologies